Rachel Bauer, PharmD, BCPS, BCPP

 Limiting Access to High-Risk Medications

-As suicide attempts are often impulsive with very little planning,6 many people utilize methods that are easily accessible to them in the moment.2 Safe medication use, storage, and disposal of stockpiles can improve overall safety for all who live the home.
+As suicide attempts are often impulsive with very little planning,7 many people utilize methods that are easily accessible to them in the moment.3 Safe medication use, storage, and disposal of stockpiles can improve overall safety for all who live the home.
 While it is preferable to avoid high-risk medication all together, dispensing short supplies can be a helpful tool for or limiting access to large amounts of medication.
-Safes or lock boxes can be protective if another person (not at acutely high risk for suicide) holds the keys (or re-sets the combination, etc) and dispenses medication doses when due.
+Safes or lock boxes can be protective if another person holds the keys (or re-sets the combination, etc) and dispenses medication doses when due.
 Bubble/blister packs are often touted as an effective method.
-Certainly they’ve been shown to be helpful in places like the UK, where a reduction in suicide deaths was observed after legislation was passed requiring blister packaging for all acetaminophen products.7 It should be noted that in addition to blister packaging, the total number of pills allowed per package was also reduced by roughly half, so blister packs without a concomitant reduction in the number of pills dispensed may have a less robust protective effect.
-A survey of suicide survivors observed that almost half contemplated for less than 10 minutes before taking action,6 so it is reasonable to consider a delay in access to potentially dangerous amounts of medications as a benefit if other safety are not available.
+Certainly they’ve been shown to be helpful in places like the UK, where a reduction in suicide deaths was observed after legislation was passed requiring blister packaging for all acetaminophen products.8 It should be noted that in addition to blister packaging, the total number of pills allowed per package was also reduced by roughly half in that study/legislation, Blister packaging alone, without a concomitant reduction in the number of pills dispensed, may not have the same protective effect.
+A survey of suicide survivors observed that almost half contemplated for less than 10 minutes before taking action.7 It may be reasonable to consider a delay in access to to be a benefit if other safety options are not available.

 Patient Education